zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 This error handler is able to catch any error from `main` if the Promises are chained together.

-`liftp`, `traversep` and `foldp` are all able to chain Promises together which is very convinent because error handling can then be centralized by just catching the error from the last returned Promise.
+`liftp`, `traversep` and `foldp` are all able to chain Promises together which is very convenient because error handling can then be centralized by just catching the error from the last returned Promise.
 So it leaves the choice to the function caller of whether or not to catch the error, and how to handle the error.

 `liftp`, `traversep` and `foldp` chain Promises in different ways: